Friday, December 21, 2007

 “Okay,” I said.

-I took my notebooks and went back to the house.
+I took my notebook and pen and went back to the house.

 It seems that every day I realize more and more clearly that I am absolutely not the only insane person around here.